Policy for Safeguarding

 Teachers are aware of their mandatory obligation to report to the police when they believe that FGM has taken place, but that if they believe a child to be at risk of FGM, they report the concern as normal to the DSL.

-Children suffering peer on peer abuse may be subject to bullying (including cyber-bullying), gender based violence, sexual assault and sexting.
+Children suffering peer on peer abuse may be subject to bullying (including cyber-bullying), gender based violence and abuse, sexual harassment, assault and sexting, upskirting and initiation/hazing abuse.
 It can take many forms.
+All staff are trained to ensure the child’s wishes and feelings are taken into account when determining what action to take and what services to provide.

 Abuse is abuse and cannot be tolerated in the Columbia school community.
 It is always taken seriously.
 Please see the Behaviour and Anti-bullying policies for further information about how peer on peer abuse is addressed.
 This is a safeguarding matter, therefore concerns about peer on peer abuse will be referred to the DSL.